septentrio-gnss/septentrio_gnss_driver/README.md

 ```
 - Notes Before Usage
   - In future bash sessions, navigating to the ROSaic package can be achieved from anywhere with no more effort than `roscd septentrio_gnss_driver`.
-  - The driver assumes the user is logged in to the mosaic with an authorization level set to `User`, not just `Viewer`.
+  - The driver assumes the user is logged into the Rx with an authorization level set to `User`, not just `Viewer`.
   - Currently, the driver only works on systems that are little-endian.
 Most modern computers, including PCs, are little-endian.
   - The development process of this driver has been performed with mosaic-x5, firmware (FW) revision number 2.
 If a more up-to-date FW (higher revision number) is uploaded to the mosaic, the driver will not be able to take account of new or updated SBF fields.
   - ROSaic only works from C++11 onwards due to std::to_string() etc.